contentauth/c2pa-python/docs/settings.md

 You can configure SDK settings using a JSON format that controls many aspects of the library's behavior.
 The settings JSON format is the same across all languages in the SDK (Rust, C/C++, Python, and so on).

-This document describes how to use settings in C++.
+This document describes how to use settings in Python.
 The Settings schema is the same as the [Rust library](https://github.com/contentauth/c2pa-rs); for the complete JSON schema, see the [Settings reference](https://opensource.contentauthenticity.org/docs/manifest/json-ref/settings-schema/).

 ## Using settings with Context

 The recommended approach is to pass settings to a `Context` object and then use the `Context` with `Reader` and `Builder`.
-This gives you explicit, isolated configuration with no global or thread-local state.
+This gives you explicit, isolated configuration with no global state.
 For details on creating and using contexts, see [Using Context to configure the SDK](context.md).

-**Legacy approach:** The deprecated `c2pa::load_settings(data, format)` sets thread-local settings.
+**Legacy approach:** The deprecated `load_settings()` function sets global settings.
 Don't use that approach; instead pass a `Context` (with settings) to `Reader` and `Builder`.
-See [Using Context with Reader](context.md#using-context-with-reader) and [Using Context with Builder](context.md#using-context-with-builder).
+See [Using Context with Reader](context.md#configuring-reader) and [Using Context with Builder](context.md#configuring-builder).

 ## Settings API